hthompson6/a10-saltstack-1/README.md

 ## Bug Reporting and Feature Requests
 Please submit bug reports and feature requests via GitHub issues.
-When reporting bugs, please include the playbook that demonstrates the bug and the Saltstack output.
+When reporting bugs, please include the statefile that demonstrates the bug and the Saltstack output.
 Stack traces are always nice, but state files work well.
 Please ensure any sensitive information is redacted as Issues and Pull Requests are publicly viewable.

 ## Contact
 If you have a question that cannot be submitted via Github Issues, please email openstack-dl@a10networks.com with "a10-saltstack" in the subject line.